coddingtonbear/obsidian-local-rest-api/README.md

 There are a handful of headings you can use for controlling exactly where your content is inserted:

 * `Heading`: **Required** Name of the heading at which you would like your content inserted.
 Can be restricted to matching heading names having specified parents by separating headings with `::` (e.g. "Some Section::Overview" to target the heading named "Overview" below "Some Section"), otherwise accepts the first matching heading name.
-* `Heading-Insert`: *Default: Unset* If set, insert content immediately below the heading you specify using `Heading`, otherwise inserts content immediately before the next heading.
+* `Content-Insertion-Position`: *Default: 'end'* Controls where content is inserted under the specified heading.
+If set to 'beginning', content will be inserted immediately after the specified heading.
+If set to 'end', content will be inserted immediately before the next heading.
 * `Heading-Boundary`: *Default: `::`* Instead of using `::` as the heading delimiter, you can specify your own delimiter.
 This is useful if `::` happens to appear within your headings.

 #### `DELETE`